wangyisong-njust/wp5-seg/README.md

-# WP5 Segmentation Baseline for 3DDL Project
+# WP5 Segmentation for 3DDL Project